 The Galapagos Islands are famous the world over for their huge number of endemic species and were studied by Charles Darwin during the voyage of the Beagle.
 To be honest, despite my dream to visit this ecological paradise in the Pacific Ocean off the coast of Ecuador, I harboured some doubts.
 These doubts rested on the fact that many of these endemic species are so unique and face all sorts of threats.
 I spoke to a few friends about this, some of whom have been there, and they were (almost) unanimous: go if the opportunity presented itself and see it for myself.
-And so I did, when Metropolitan Touring and LAN Airlines extended an invitation to me to go on a tour of Ecuador.
+And so I did, when Metropolitan Touring and LAN Airlines invited me to go on a tour of Ecuador including a Galapagos Islands cruise.
 After my first day on the islands, I was really happy that I decided to go.
 The Galapagos Islands are truly magical – from the pristine beaches and spectacular sunsets to the vast diversity of unique flora and fauna, the islands were simply breathtaking.
 In addition, it opened my eyes even further to the fragility of our ecosystem and the importance of care and conservation.

 A wondrous Galapagos Islands cruise

 We flew with LAN Airlines from Quito (via Guayaquil) into San Cristóbal island, the easternmost island of the archipelago, and the first island that Charles Darwin visited in 1835.
 A gust of fresh ocean air greeted me as I stepped out of the plane.
 I couldn’t believe it… I was on the Galapagos Islands!